 Neurodiversity is term used to refer to the range of differences in individual brain function and behavioural traits.
 Neurodiversity is far more common than you might think and includes conditions such as Autism, ADHD, Dyspraxia and Dyslexia.
 Being neurodiverse means that some study techniques might work better for you than others.
-Today we’re talking to neurodiverse Disability Support and Inclusion Service’s Manager Jen Harley to get her top study tips for our neurodiverse students.
+Today we’re talking to neurodiverse Disability and Inclusion Service’s Manager Jen Harley to get her top study tips for our neurodiverse students.

 Clear organisation can make a massive difference when it comes to maximising your study time.
 Here are some tips to simplify your studying.